Everything you should know about Channel Islands National Park

 (Take great travel photos with these essential tips.)

-Where to find the park’s best hikes
+Where to find the best hiking trails

 Numerous trails meander across the Channel Islands following historic Chumash routes.
 One of the best day hikes for first-time visitors is the Potato Harbor Overlook on Santa Cruz Island.
 The moderate five-mile round-trip excursion begins at Scorpion Anchorage and skirts around marine terraces, leading to dramatic views of the harbor and the island’s western coastline.